indigotech/taq-github-bot/src/data/local/github/tracks-node/track-3/steps/step-4.md

 1. Adding an aditional optional parameter on the Login mutation called `remeberMe`.
 It's a boolean.
 1. If `rememberMe` was sent and its value is `true`, you should increase the expiration of the returned token.
 1 week is good for the context.
-1. Create a test for this case, evaluating if the token actually has the increased duration.